Electrical Engineering (EE)

 To gain an historic perspective of ASIC Design.
 To familiarize students with the existing IC technology and their attributes.
 To recognize basic fabrication process, layout, circuit extraction and performance analysis.
 To understand CAD tools, hardware, systems engineering, and operational issues.
 Prerequisite: EE 421 or consent of instructor.

 Physical principles underlying antenna behavior and design as applied to antennas.
-Prerequisite: EE 316 or consent of instructor.
+Credit will not be given for EE 532 where credit has already been given for EE 432.
+Prerequisite: EE 331 or consent of instructor.
+On demand.

 EE 536.
 Optical Fiber Communications.
 3 Credits.